Amazon sales tax deal in California may help rivals

 Amazon shares slipped 1.2 percent to close at $217.26 on Thursday.

-Higher-priced items sold online, such as big-screen TVs and diamonds, will likely be affected by the collection of sales tax, said Colin Sebastian, an analyst at RW Baird.
+Higher-priced items sold online, like big-screen TVs and diamonds, will likely be impacted by the collection of sales tax, said Colin Sebastian, an analyst at RW Baird.

 Scott Tilghman, an analyst Caris & Company, reckons most consumers shop online for convenience and selection rather than to avoid sales tax.